nrkno/core-icons/README.md

 # Assign a developer to review your code
 ```

-## Testing

-We use [Testpack-cli](https://github.com/qwertie/testpack) to ensure published exports work as intended.
-In short it does the following:

-- Runs `npm pack` and moves the generated archive to a sibling test folder `nrk-core-icons-testpack` (which is created if not present) to core-icons
-- npm-installs React in the testpack-folder
-- Copies the `test`-folder to the testpack-folder
-- Runs the `testpack-script` in the testpack-folder
-- Cleans up

-We use [arethetypeswring/cli](https://github.com/arethetypeswrong/arethetypeswrong.github.io/tree/main/packages/cli) to verify that our type declarations are available for consumers.

-- We purposefully ignore the [false-cjs](https://github.com/arethetypeswrong/arethetypeswrong.github.io/blob/main/docs/problems/FalseCJS.md)-rule as our types are generated from [@nrk/svg-to-js](https://github.com/nrkno/svg-to-js) which only gives us cjs types.
-We chose not to duplicate the `d.ts`-file to a `d.mts` to solve this error as it could lead to unexpected behavior for consumers.

 ## nvm

 Uses [Node Version Manager](https://github.com/nvm-sh/nvm/blob/master/README.md#intro) (nvm) to organize node version